CCBIO908/Scientific_Writing_Course_2026/README.md

 Course description: https://www.uib.no/en/ccbio/181126/ccbio908-scientific-writing-and-communication-seminar-2026

 ## INFORMATION
-This site is a duplicate of Canvas/MITTuib (ECT-students)
+Welcome to the course!.
-for those that has signed up for non-ECT participation,
+This site is a duplicate of Canvas/MITTuib (ECT-students) for those that has signed up for non-ECT participation,
-to make sure you have access to all information needed.
+to make sure you too have access to all information needed.

 ### TASK 1 | Procrastinator_paper
-Welcome to the course!
 Here is a small teaser to get you i good spirit before the course:
 https://filesender.sikt.no/?s=download&token=df0e6b75-e7a4-489f-ad51-f7b70b68366d

 *Welcome !*